radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### Status-Server

 While the attack works only for Access-Request packets, Access-Accept or Access-Reject can also be sent in response to Status-Server packets ({{?RFC5997}}).
-In order to simplify client implementations, we mandate the following new behaviuor with respect to Status-Server:
+In order to simplify client implementations, we mandate the following new behavior with respect to Status-Server:

-> Servers MUST follow the above recommendations relating to Message-Authenticator when sending Access-Accept or Access-Reject packets, even if the original request was Status-Server.
+> Servers MUST follow the above recommendations relating to Message-Authenticator when sending Access-Accept, Access-Challenge, or Access-Reject packets, even if the original request was Status-Server.

 This requirement ensures that clients can examine responses independent of any requests.
 That is, a client can perform a simple verification pass of response packets prior to doing any more complex correlation of responses to request.